sureiii/computing-work/story.md

 *Jessica POV*

-Ren seems so heartbroken...
+Renee seems so heartbroken...
 The light in her eyes has faded.
+I can't stand seeing her in this state.
 I know Jackson does not like me but it pains me not being able to tell Renee the truth.
-I've got to make them get together.
+I've got to make them get together, somehow.

 the next day...

 *Jackson POV*

 Today is the day where I ask Jessica who Renee likes...
-I really hope it is me but there is nothing about me to like about.
+I do hope that it is me but... there is nothing about me to like about.
+Why would Renee even like someone like me?

 *Narrator*

 Jackson and Jessica went to the cafe after school.

+*Jessica POV*

+"Hey... so, this is about Renee isn't it?"
+Upon hearing my words, Jackson looked up, startled.
+Did he really think no one would notice?

+*Jackson POV*

+"H-how did you know?"
+I was relieved that I did not have to explain myself to Jessica, but I was still clueless as to how she knew what I was about to say.
+Shaking off those thoughts, I decided to jump straight into what I came here for.
+"So, Jessica.
+By any chance, do you know who Renee likes?
+I mean, totally not because I'm interested or anything-" My face flushed red.
+Was that too obvious?

+*Jessica POV*

+I let out a small chuckle.
+This guy, he really is serious about Renee.
+Well fortunately for them both, they will definitely have no problem in getting together.

+*Renee POV*

+Lost in my thoughts about Jackson, I stumbled upon a cozy cafe.
+"It wouldn't hurt to spoil myself for now, would it?"
+I smiled to myself, before I realised something.
+Jessica.
+With Jackson.
+Eating cake.
+Laughing together.
+I stopped thinking for a moment.
+I shouldn't be angry.
+Jessica's my best friend.
+I should be happy for her.
+Nevermind, I was never in the picture anyways, I should just leave before my emotions get the better of me.